 In an era, where everything is available at the click of a button it is no surprise that even a specialist doctor or a clinical examination could be done online.
-The online doctor consultation is a coveted field in India and is able to offer services like telehealth, telemedicine, telecare and digital health care services.
+Online doctor consultation is a coveted field in India and is able to offer services like telehealth, telemedicine, telecare, and digital health care services.
 According to the survey conducted by Accenture in 2017, over 70% of the consumers are willing to experience health care services virtually, while 20% have already experienced virtual healthcare.

-The online doctor consultation allows dissemination of specialized knowledge among the medical community through advanced networks, reviews, emergency medical consultations during epidemic or crisis among others.
+The online doctor consultation allows the dissemination of specialized knowledge among the medical community through advanced networks, reviews, emergency medical consultations during an epidemic or crisis among others.
 According to a report by Practo, online doctor consultations have increased 500% since March 2020, as five crore Indians are now accessing healthcare online amidst the COVID-19 pandemic.

 Telemedicine Industry in India

 According to a report, India has a shortage of 600 thousand doctors and 2 million nurses.
-This leads to limited face to face consultations among patients.
+This leads to limited face-to-face consultations among patients.
 Secondly, India also has a shortage of hospital beds, which makes hospitalization difficult and there needs to be better infrastructure and facilities whereas with the help of online consultations the healthcare sector can reduce its problems.

-Growth of online consultation in India
+Growth of Online Consultation in India

 - Bringing quality healthcare services to the rural areas of the country.